- What is FactGrid?

 - it may just as well be the input of thousands of records in a 5-year research project

 — speak with those on board and those organising the platform.
 We will not (necessarily) be interested to sign a public memorandum of understanding with you but it might be cool to advertise your project on the blog and to make it known on the entire platform.
 Your work becomes exciting, where you modify the work others have already done and where you encourages players from other projects to adopt good models which you are introducing.
-You do not need to discuss data models with all the others but it can help and if it is only to spread your work on the platform.
-Get search queries composed by others, visualizations you did not think of, get help on the platform.
+You do not need to discuss data models with all the others but using models with all the others is also a way to spread your work and to make it appear in queries composed by others, and visualizations you did not think of.